miniOrange Logo

 Prashant Bhivsane

-Data Loss Prevention (DLP), also called data leakage protection, is a cybersecurity approach designed to detect, prevent, and manage unauthorized access, sharing, or transfer of sensitive information.
+Data Loss Prevention (DLP), sometimes called data leakage protection, is a tool and process, and a broader security discipline designed to detect, prevent, and manage the unauthorized access, transmission, or leakage of sensitive information by stopping it from being accessed, shared, or moved without authorization.

-In simple terms, DLP helps organizations keep control of critical data such as personally identifiable information (PII), financial records, credentials, and intellectual property (IP).
-Whether the risk comes from employee mistakes, malicious insiders, or external attackers, DLP prevents sensitive data from leaving the organization without authorization.
+In practical terms, DLP helps organizations keep control of critical data such as personally identifiable information (PII), financial records, credentials, Intellectual Property (IP), and other sensitive data.
+Whether the risk comes from an employee mistake, a malicious insider, or an external attacker, DLP ensures that sensitive data does not leave the organization unintentionally.
+In short, any data that an organization would not want publicly exposed or accessed without proper authorization qualifies as critical data and should fall under DLP protection.

-A modern DLP system provides visibility into how data is used, applies policy-based controls, and reduces the risk of data breaches across endpoints, networks, and cloud environments.
+A modern data loss prevention system gives security teams visibility into how data is used, applies policy-based controls, and reduces the likelihood of costly data breaches across endpoints, networks, and cloud environments

 DLP Meaning and Definition

-DLP is a cybersecurity strategy that protects sensitive data throughout its lifecycle — when stored, accessed, or shared.
+DLP refers to a cybersecurity approach that protects sensitive data throughout its entire lifecycle when it is stored, accessed, or shared.

 Why Is Data Loss Prevention Important?

-As organizations adopt cloud platforms, remote work, and third-party applications, sensitive data moves across more locations than ever before.
-This increases the risk of exposure, making DLP a critical part of modern security.
+As organizations move to cloud platforms, support remote and hybrid workforces, and depend on third-party applications, sensitive data is accessed and shared across more locations than ever before.
+This expanded data footprint significantly increases the risk of data exposure, leakage, and misuse, making DLP a critical component of modern security strategies.

 DLP helps by: